 Nora began to lead Hendrik towards the path, then she heard it.
 Vines dragging over cobblestone, a familiar biorhythm: Mertha!
 Before Nora could even move the affini shouted “Cleo?
 Cleo, are you here?”

 Nora rushed to cover Hendrik's mouth, but she was too late “Owner!
 I am here with a nic-“ fuck!

 Nora heard that Mertha was getting closer, there was no way she could outrun the affini.
 She moved in front of Hendrik and prepared to fight.
 She had never liked the prospect of fighting an affini, even less now that she knew them.
 But she would not let them harm Hendrik, she would not fail again.

 Mertha came down the path and into the clearing “here with who……dirt!” the affini stopped in her tracks.

 Nora felt adrenaline surge through her “What have you done?
 I trusted you to help her!”
 Mertha moved cautiously, like moving towards a scared animal.

 Mertha was trying to sound calm “Hendrik is fine, I can explain everything.
 You need to calm down.”
 The affini’s words were careful and deliberate.

 What bullshit, that’s what they had said at the beginning as well “fine?!
 You call that fine?
 She can’t remember her own name…not even me.
 Why should I listen to anything you have to say?!”
-She was shouting at the affini, she heard Hendrik step backwards.
+She was shouting at the affini, she heard Hendrik step backward.

 Mertha sighed “I understand that you are upset, but if you don’t calm down I will need to restrain you.
 You are scaring Cleo.
 If you calm down I will explain everything.”
 Nora looked back, Hendrik was looking at her…afraid.